Bhupinder Singh Joon

 Bhupinder Singh Joon is an Indian lawyer and politician from Delhi.
 He was a member of the Delhi Legislative Assembly.

 Biography

 Joon studied in Birendra Narayan Chakraborty University.
 He was elected as a member of the Delhi Legislative Assembly from Bijwasan on 11 February 2020.
 He defeated his nearest candidate Sat Prakash Rana of Bharatiya Janata Party by 753 votes in the election which is the lowest margin in 2020 Delhi Legislative Assembly election.

-Bhupinder Singh Joon resigned from the Aam Aadmi Party on 31 January 2025 ahead of 2025 Delhi Legislative Assembly electionand joined Bharatiya Janata Party on 1 February 2025 in the presence of BJP's national vice-president and the in-charge of Delhi Baijayant Panda, and state president Virendra Sachdeva.
+Bhupinder Singh Joon resigned from the Aam Aadmi Party on 31 January 2025 ahead of 2025 Delhi Legislative Assembly election and joined Bharatiya Janata Party on 1 February 2025 in the presence of BJP's national vice-president and the in-charge of Delhi Baijayant Panda, and state president Virendra Sachdeva.

 Member of Legislative Assembly (2020 - 2025)

 Since 2020, he is an elected member of the 7th Delhi Assembly.